jmkenz/bodybuilder/README.md

 -   The BodyBuilder approach to images relies on the power of widgets.
 Any responsive images solution can be integrated as a custom widget that generates the exact markup pattern the developer wants to use.
-If a true responsive images standard emerges, this can be built into BodyBuilder as a standard widget.

 -   The end user would specify one or more images and some alt text, and the widget would generate the necessary markup.
 This markup pattern could then